DanceJL/DanceWebpack.jl/README.md

 This will output minified files to `static/dist` dir of your project.
 Source maps are not supplied.

-Please start Dance web server in production mode to serve these static assets.
+Please start Dance web server to serve these static assets.

 ### 4.3 - Javascript Linting